pingcap/docs/system-variables.md

 >
 > Currently, the performance of clusters with [PITR (Point-in-time recovery)](/br/backup-and-restore-overview.md) disabled is expected to be about 10 times faster than that in v6.1.0.
 However, there is no performance improvement for clusters with both PITR and index acceleration enabled.
 To optimize performance, it is recommended that you turn off PITR, add indexes in a quick way, then turn on PITR and perform a full backup.
 Otherwise, there are three expected behaviors:
 >
-> - When PITR starts working first, the index adding job will automatically fall back to the legacy mode by default, even if the configuration is set to `ON`.
-The index is added in a slow way.
+> - When PITR starts working first, the index adding job automatically falls back to the legacy mode by default, even if the configuration is set to `ON`.
+The index is added slowly.
-> - When the index adding job starts first, it will prevent the log backup job of PITR from starting by throwing an error, which does not affect the index adding job in progress.
+> - When the index adding job starts first, it prevents the log backup job of PITR from starting by throwing an error, which does not affect the index adding job in progress.
 After the index adding job is completed, you need to restart the log backup job and perform a full backup manually.
-> - When a log backup job of PITR and an index adding job start at the same time, no error will be received because the two jobs are unable to detect each other.
+> - When a log backup job of PITR and an index adding job start at the same time, no error is prompted because the two jobs are unable to detect each other.
 PITR does not back up the newly added index.
 After the index adding job is completed, you still need to restart the log backup job and perform a full backup manually.

 </CustomContent>